LarsBehrenberg/testing-copy/content/posts/mary-cassatt.md

           photograph for which she ever posed.
 Courtesy of Durand-Ruel.'
         imageUrl: /assets/mary-cassatt-1913.jpg
       - imageTitle: A photograph of Mary Cassatt (1844-1926) in 1914
-        imageUrl: /assets/mary-cassatt-1914.jpg
+        imageUrl: /assets/mary-cassat-photograph-from-1914.jpg
       - imageTitle: The family grave of Mary Cassatt (1844-1926) (© Daniel Volpatti, CC BY-SA 4.0)
         imageUrl: /assets/mary-cassatt-family-grave.jpg
     buttonToggle: true
 ---
-## In 1904, Mary Cassatt was awarded the Légion d’honneur for her services to art.
+### **In 1904, Mary Cassatt was awarded the Légion d’honneur for her services to art.**

-One of only a handful of women who achieved success during the Impressionist movement, Cassatt bought a new perspective to the scenes of ordinary life that the[impressionists](/)sought to depict.
+One of only a handful of women who achieved success during the Impressionist movement, Cassatt bought a new perspective to the scenes of ordinary life that the [impressionists](/) sought to depict.

 Strong-willed and experimental, she focussed entirely on female figures, showing them as worthy subjects in their own right.
 Despite her achievements, however, her role in Impressionism has largely been forgotten in France and much of Europe.

 During her life from 1844 to 1926, Cassatt challenged the expectations of what it meant to be a middle-class woman, moving to Paris and devoting her life to becoming a professional artist.
 She did away with the privileged, leisurely lifestyle of her family and friends, choosing not to marry in order to focus on her career.

 Of all the impressionists, she was the only American artist in the movement and she brought her own perspective and distinctive style to this era of French art.

 Cassatt refused to conform to the expectations of what a woman should be in the 19th century and in this sense, she was revolutionary.
 Cassatt’s world and work was defined by the women around her.

 The boldness of her work gives her sitters agency and independence, which is portrayed not just through her compositions but also her use of colour.